Programming and procedural support to the Senate and the legislative process.

 During the year, the office provided secretariat support to four committees.
 All committee meetings were convened, papers prepared (including draft reports as required) and other administrative support provided within the timeframes required by the committees.

 The Clerk Assistant (Table) is secretary to the Selection of Bills Committee which meets and reports each sitting week on recommendations to refer bills to the legislation committees for inquiry.
-She is also secretary to the Senators’ Interests Committee, and the Registrar of Senators’ Interests, with responsibility to administer the Register of Senators’ Interests which is published online.
-In this reporting period, arrangements were put in place to implement a new online system for senators to make their interests declarations, and to support the new Register of Senators’ Qualifications requirements commencing at the start of the 46th Parliament.
+He is also secretary to the Senators’ Interests Committee and the Registrar of Senators’ Interests, with responsibility for administering the Register of Senators’ Interests, which is published online.
+In this reporting period, a new online system was implemented for senators to make their interests declarations and to support the new Register of Senators’ Qualifications requirements commencing at the start of the 46th Parliament.

-The existing timeframes set for the provision of various services continue to remain appropriate, with a few minor adjustments as has been reflected in the offices’ 2019–20 work plan.
+The existing timeframes set for the provision of various services remain appropriate, with a few minor adjustments reflected in the office’s 2020–21 work plan.
 The office will continue to monitor its performance through the collation of a range of statistics and feedback and exception based reporting of non-compliance.

-The key procedural publications – Order of Business, Notice Paper and Journals – produced by the office will be refreshed to reflect the evolving style of Senate and departmental documents, and a continued emphasis will be placed on making procedural content available electronically to support accessibility and efficiency and to reduce printing costs.
+The key procedural publications – Order of Business, Notice Paper and Journals – produced by the office will continue to be refreshed to reflect the evolving style of Senate and departmental documents, and a continued emphasis on publishing procedural material in digital formats to support accessibility and efficiency and to reduce printing costs.

-The office will also continue to support various ICT related activities, including contributing to the ongoing maintenance, enhancement and testing of existing systems that support the work of the office and the Senate, as well an involvement in projects such as the development of a new system to facilitate the electronic receipt and publication of tabled documents which will be implemented in the 2020–21 reporting period.
+The office will also continue to support various ICT related activities, including contributing to the ongoing maintenance, enhancement and testing of existing systems that support the work of the office and the Senate, as well as involvement in projects such as the development of a new system to facilitate the receipt and publication of tabled documents in digital format, which will be implemented in the 2020–21 reporting period.